asm-products/ccar-websockets/voting.md

 ###### Registration process
 	Users register to vote with some preferences for example the time zone and a tentative voting time.
-Each voter is sent a reminder (reminders will always be shown on login).
+Each voter is sent a reminder (reminders will always be displayed upon login).
-	Successful registration results in a wallet with a pre-filled voting amount along with a voting ticket that will be used during the counting process.
+	Successful registration results in a wallet with a pre-populated voting amount along with a voting ticket that will be used during the counting process.

 ###### Voting process